 Super Soft Burger Buns

 Hi!
-Just popping in to share the recipe for these super soft burger buns with you!
-I have been working on this homemade burger bun recipe for a while, testing and testing.
+Just popping in to share the recipe for these homemade burger buns with you!
+I have been working on this homemade hamburger bun recipe for a while, testing and testing.
 I am so excited to finally share it with you!
 These buns are easy to make, and the dough is super soft and really easy to work with.
 You can either make them using bun ring molds or freeform, and they can be scaled to any size that you like.
 I have made these about ten times since getting the recipe right, testing different combinations, and I know that you will love them just as much as I do.

 The role of Tangzhong in bread dough